Integrated Health and Behavior, PLLC

 Dr Wirthlin graduated from the University of Alabama at Birmingham Medical School.
 He specialized in Psychiatry at the University of Michigan, and this is where he further specialized in Child and Adolescent Psychiatry.
 He is dual board certified in both Child & Adolescent and Adult Psychiatry.
 He finished his training in 2005.

-Melanie McAdams, LCSW
+Melanie McAdams, LICSW

 Dr Jeff Wirthlin's Philosophy